ekahPruthvi/cynageOS/README.md

 </br>
 cynageOS, an innovative operating system that is meticulously crafted to boost productivity. </br>
 The design philosophy revolves around minimizing distractions while providing an aesthetically pleasing experience.</br>
-By combining modern aesthetics with user-friendly interfaces, </br>
+By combining modern aesthetics with user-friendly interfaces. </br>

+>For Installing or updating Instructions scroll below ⬇⬇</br>
+>❗❗❗ CYNAGEOS IS CONSTANTLY BEING UPDATED (CHECK UPDATING INSTRUCTIONS BELOW) ❗❗❗

 ## What makes The cynageOS?</br>